AdguardTeam/AdguardKnowledgeBase/pages/02.general/11.https-filtering/01.https-filtering-known-issues/docs.en.md

 [HPKP (HTTP Public Key Pinning)](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning) is a mechanism that allows websites to defend against the unauthorized attempts to intercept the encrypted (HTTPS) connections to them.
 This standard is not too widespread so far (of the Alexa top1000 websites, less than 1% uses HPKP) due to the high risks of using and sophisticated configuration process.
 Some experts even go as far as saying that HPKP is [de-facto dead](https://blog.qualys.com/ssllabs/2016/09/06/is-http-public-key-pinning-dead).
 Nonetheless, it remains the only protection mechanism to keep working should it happen the center of certification becomes compromised.

-There’s one serious problem with using HTTPS filtering - browsers completely ignore HPKP (because it isn’t used alongside with a local root certificate).
+There’s one serious problem with using HTTPS filtering - browsers completely ignore HPKP (because it isn’t used along with a local root certificate).
 This is a common issue for all programs that filter HTTPS.
 The only possible solution is to implement the HPKP standard within AdGuard.

 **Our plans:**